TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-requirements-gathering.md

 - What is the threshold of failed login attempts and what are the next steps, maybe even automated?
 - Is it necessary to leverage the functionality to have users locked out after a certain attempt of failed logins?

+Another area to pay attention to are requirements to the user-out process.
+This time it is not so much about user experience, but rather important to the management of data quality and integrity.
+Here are some questions for guidance:
+- Shall it be possible to open the possibility to request an user account deactivation/deletion?
+- If an user account is no longer active, what shall happen with assigned records (e.g.open cases or open activities)?

 - - -